vishnupriya2411/BINF_Computational_Methods/Transcriptome-Assembly-Analysis/README.md

 # Methods
 ## Running transcriptome assembly for mutliple fastq files
 ### input data
-- The input data is the data which is being retrieved from module-07 results.
+- The input data is the data which is being retrieved from RNASeq Module.
 It's been retrieved by generating `symbolic links` to access data from module7.
 Now the input data is trimmed fastq files, sam and bam files.
 The data files are imported from previous module.
 - Using BAM files to assemble a reference-guided transcriptome.
 - Using quality-trimmed reads to assemble a de-novo transcriptome.
 ### Created shell scripts